imlehongphuc/techcombankunofficialapi/README.md

 ## 🤝 Contributing

 1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+2. Create your feature branch (`git checkout -b feature/techcombank-unofficial-api`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your changes (`git commit -m 'Add some features to Techcombank API'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
+4. Push to the branch (`git push origin feature/techcombank-unofficial-api`)
 5. Open a Pull Request

 ## ⚖️ Legal Notice